gkapris/Photobook/README.md

 - Located at /photos/:id path.
 - Shows just a single full-screen photo, instead of a grid.
 - Should contain the “Remove from favorites” button.
-- The header remains the same on this page.

 List view wireframe